Dibakar58/Elementary_Finite_Element_Analysis/README.md

 Hello there!
 If you are learning FEM from ground zero this is a great place for you to start.
 This is a repository of MATLAB codes that contains some popular FEM problems one usually encounters when learning FEA for the first time.
 This repository includes beginner-friendly and readable codes (with adequate comments) for some elementary FEM problems.
 As one would normally encounter in any FEM course, I have included FEM for the 1D Truss,2D Truss,3D Truss , 2D Plates (plane stress condition), Plate with a Hole and some 3D Geometries and finally the results are compared with ANSYS Structural (APDL).
 Since this is absolutely elementary, I have considered all problems as Linear .
 Though, it might be a great idea to include a fast iterative solvers and new FEM schemes .
 It shall soon be added, stay tuned!
 For details on which code to refer for a specific problem, read on further below:

-# Finite Difference Method- 1D Truss
+# Finite Element Method- 1D Truss
 ![](Images/Truss_1D.png)

-# Finite Difference Method- 2D Truss
+# Finite Element Method- 2D Truss
 ## Example 1